-- Class teachers adapting approaches within class to support a child's needs which may include 1:1 discussion with the child - Small group social interventions - Peer support through buddy system, play leaders, positive play - Access to a quieter environment - Extra communication with Parents/carers through times of increased need for the child - We are able to provide a range of 1:1 and small group interventions.
+- Class teachers adapting approaches within class to support a child's needs which may include 1:1 discussions with the child - Small group social interventions - Peer support through buddy system, play leaders, positive play - Access to a quieter environment - Extra communication with Parents/carers through times of increased need for the child - We have a full time Learning Mentor, Mrs Fulcher, who provides a range of 1:1 and small group interventions.
 The areas of emotional difficulties provided for are: specific social skills; friendships and relationships; anger management; anxiety management; loss and change; self-organisation - The school employs a counsellor from Snowford Grange who provides weekly counselling sessions for those children with specific emotional difficulties.
-For more information, follow this link: https://www.snowfordgrange.com/ - Our Family Link Worker, Ania, is trained in a programme called Drawing and Talking and is able to work with children on a 1:1 basis.
-For more information on this programme, click here: https://drawingandtalking.com/

-For those children with specific social, emotional, mental health difficulties, we work closely with the Warwickshire Educational Psychology Service, Rise and CAMHS (Child and Adolescent Mental Health Service), who provide further advice and support.
-More information can be found in the tab on the left-hand side of this page.
+For those children with specific social, emotional, mental health difficulties, we work closely with Warwickshire Educational Psychology Service, the Specialist Teaching Service (incorporating EIS and IDS) and CAMHS (Child and Adolescent Mental Health Service), who provide further advice and support.